sparkle666/moviebox/README.md

 Movie Views

 TODO:
+- Add skeleton effect for featured image on loading.
+[IMPORTANT]
 - Conusume the mock for movie description and show on the side bar content.
 - Style the sidebar content with the data
 - Make the sidebar responsive on small screens.